ome/training-docker/_episodes/065-officialomero.md

 ping: my-test-db-server: Name or service not known
 ~~~
 {: .output}
+Then try it on the network you created:
 ~~~
 docker run -it --rm --network my-omero-network centos ping my-db-server
 ~~~